 We’ve all faced the creative block at one point or another.
 It can be a challenge to push yourself and try new things.
-Thanks to Keys to Drawing with Imagination by Bert Dodson, you can learn tons of great strategies and exercises for creative thinking.
+In Keys to Drawing with Imagination by Bert Dodson, you can learn tons of great strategies and exercises for creative thinking.

-The 10th anniversary edition of the book is out now.
-This new paperback edition is packed with 192 pages of content.
-I’ve pulled out four strategies for creative thinking for you to practice:
+The 10th-anniversary edition of the book is packed with 192 pages of content.
+And, below we’ve excerpted four strategies from this book on practicing creative thinking:

 1: Exaggerate Proportions